Raheem Sterling: Man charged after Chelsea star World Cup burglary

 Earlier this month, police said all lines of inquiry had been pursued and the matter would "sit on file" pending any new information coming to light.

 They said the victim had been made aware of the decision.
-The force has not commented further on any new information they received since then.
+The force has not commented further on any new information it received since then.

 Follow BBC South East on Facebook, on Twitter, and on Instagram.
 Send your story ideas to southeasttoday@bbc.co.uk.